T-34: Operation Barbarossa (1941)

-Other key factors diminishing the initial impact of T-34s on the battlefield were the poor state of leadership, tank tactics, initial lack of radios in tanks, and crew training; these factors were partially consequences of Stalin's purge of the Soviet officer corps in 1937, reducing the army's efficiency and morale.
+Other key factors diminishing the initial impact of T-34s on the battlefield was their weak optics and poor vision devices, coupled with the initial two-man turret which was extremely cramped, making them very slow to find and engage targets, and denying them situational awareness.
+The poor state of leadership, tank tactics, and crew training, as well as an initial lack of radios in tanks, was partially a consequence of Stalin's purge of the Soviet officer corps in 1937, reducing the army's efficiency and morale.
 This was aggravated as the campaign progressed by the loss of many of the properly trained personnel during the Red Army's disastrous defeats early in the invasion.
 Typical crews went into combat with only basic military training plus 72 hours of classroom instruction; according to historian Steven Zaloga:

 The weakness of mechanized corps lay not in the design of their equipment, but rather in its poor mechanical state, the inadequate training of their crews, and the abysmal quality of Soviet military leadership in the first month of the war.